-Often pressed tamarind pulp can be sourced in a small packet from supermarkets, wholefood, and Asian stores and this can be used to prepare tamarind water.
+Tamarind paste can often be found in the world food section of many supermarkets.
+I sourced my tub from Asda, UK (not an affiliate ad link).
+Or if your lucky enough to be near to an Asian supermarket then your bound to find tamarind paste for sale.Often pressed tamarind pulp can be sourced in a small packet from supermarkets, wholefood, and Asian stores and this can be used to prepare tamarind water.
 Which you can use instead of tamarind paste.
 I have done this many times and its an easy process.
 Just follow the instructions on the packet.

 The flavour of tamarind is sour, sweet and fruity so is perfect for creating depths of flavour in soups, curries, and stews.
-Tamarind is a common ingredient in many Indian curries and Thai dishes, such as Pad Thai.
+Tamarind is a common ingredient in many Indian curries and Thai dishes - such as Pad Thai.

 Western products such as Worcester sauce and brown sauce often make use of tamarind as a key ingredient, so if you have never heard of or tasted tamarind before its likely you have consumed tamarind but just didn't know!